 The EU is one of the largest humanitarian donors to the crisis in eastern Ukraine.
 Since the beginning of the crisis, the European Commission has provided over €190 million in emergency financial assistance, including €25.4 million in 2021.

 The assistance benefits vulnerable people living on both sides of the frontline.
 This relief aid targets those most in need, including female-headed households, the elderly, children, and people with disabilities.

 In 2021, EU humanitarian funding helps people access healthcare, including better preparation and response to the COVID-19 pandemic and comply with COVID-19 related restrictions.
 The funding supports the rehabilitation of damaged houses, schools, and hospitals.
 It provides affected people with the means to meet their basic needs and access safe water, education in emergencies, and protection services including legal support.

-Since 2014, the European Union and its Member States have contributed to over €399 million in humanitarian and early recovery aid.
-The EU addresses the basic needs of the population in the areas directly affected by the conflict, the internally displaced persons and refugees who have fled the conflict areas.
+Since 2014, the European Union and its Member States have contributed over €1 billion in humanitarian and early recovery aid.
+The EU addresses the needs of people in the areas directly affected by the conflict and those who have fled the conflict areas.